 Other websites will head in a different direction in 2021, implementing black color schemes into the mix.
 The general attitude towards dark websites is that it creates a sleek, classic aesthetic.
 In 2021, it’s about more than just appearances.
 The added value of this is that black color schemes - similar to pastels - are easy on the eyes.

-Should you choose to design your site in this style, you can stick to a minimalistic scheme - using strictly black and white elements.
+Should you choose to design your site in this style, you can stick to a minimalistic scheme - using strictly black and white elements, like a dark website background.
 You can alternatively go for an exciting contrast, adding bright colors to highlight different elements of your site.

 Accessibility is the practice of making your website usable for as many people as possible.
 More than just a trend, designing a website that individuals with disabilities can navigate is a sign of good customer service.
 Nearly 1 billion people in the world rely on accessibility features to navigate the web - more than ever, website designers are paying attention to this aspect of user experience.

 From a design perspective, visual elements like strong contrasting colors, large texts and clean-cut imagery will make your website easier to navigate.
 On the back end, adding alt text to your images will provide relevant information to users who can’t see properly.

 Being inclusive also helps improve a website’s design strategy.
 For example, if the alt-text descriptions of images don’t add value to the context of the page, that may be a sign that the image itself doesn’t belong.
 Reassessing images in this way can further strengthen the page’s message and improve overall usability.

 Since the emergence of parallax scrolling in 2011, we’ve realized just how much interactive value a riveting scroll effect (or two, or three…) can add to a website.
 Fast forward to one decade later, and we’re still expanding on the capabilities of this subtle art in order to give visitors a fun and sleek browsing experience.